kasshanson/hello-world/README.md

 # hello-world
 First GitHub Repository 5/2019

-Crazy lover of learning and figuring shit out
+Crazy lover of learning and figuring shit out!

+Excited to start a Project.